Skip to main content

 • If you pay health insurance premiums, you may be able to deduct these costs.

-Self-employed Tax Checklist
+Tax Checklist for Self-Employed Individuals

 Here’s a quick checklist to help you prepare to file your taxes for the first time as a self-employed individual.
-(Here’s a free, print-friendly version of the tax checklist, too).

 Gather these items: